Th3Ph4nt0m/TD-Bot/CONTRIBUTING.md

     * [Pull Requests](#pull-requests)
 * [Getting Help](#getting-help)

-## Code of Conduct

-We take our open source community seriously and hold ourselves and other contributors to high standards of communication.
-By participating and contributing to this project, you agree to uphold our [Code of Conduct](https://github.com/th3ph4nt0m/TD-Bot/blob/master/CODE-OF-CONDUCT.md).

 ## Getting Started

 Contributions are made to this repo via Issues and Pull Requests (PRs).
 A few general guidelines that cover both: